 Why Raise Rabbits For Meat?

-Rabbits have been raised by farmers and homesteaders for thousands of years, and many people still raise them today.
+Rabbits have been kept by farmers and homesteaders for thousands of years, and many people still raise them today.
 Everything about rabbits makes them perfect to use as a sustainable meat source.
 They grow at an extremely rapid pace, and will usually be ready to slaughter by 10 weeks old.
 Depending on your breed, rabbits at the 10-week mark should ideally weigh about 5 pounds.

 Another benefit of raising rabbits for meat is the relatively low amount of daily work needed to sustain a healthy colony.
 Compared to raising other types of small game, such as chickens, raising rabbits will give you one of the highest yields of meat while having some of the lowest startup costs.
 And this makes them a good choice for families concerned about food supply issues.